 I read Stephen King’s Under The Dome when it first came out a couple of years ago; for me, it really was one of those books that you don’t want to stop reading.
 So when the recent TV adaptation came out, I made sure to start watching.

 I nearly stopped watching after that first episode – the adaptation spiralled away from the book’s plot less than 15 minutes in; yes, a mysterious impenetrable dome dropped down over the town and trapped a diverse selection of Americans inside.
 But that, along with the names of the principal characters, was was pretty much the only similarity with the book.
-Characters changed drastically; for example the book-hero was a rootless Vietnam vet who just happened to be in town, while the TV-hero was a hired killer in town to carry off a hit.
-More disturbing was the change to the character of the teenage boy villain; in the book, he was just plain nasty, with an undiagnosed brain tumour making him even nastier.
-In the TV series, he was little more than a mixed-up kid with bad parenting, who just needed the love of a good woma- rather, girl.
-Not a good message to give out to impressionable young females!
+Characters changed drastically; for example the book-hero was a rootless Vietnam vet who just happened to be in town, while the TV-hero – while still being an ex-marine – was a hired killer who was in town to carry out a hit.
+More disturbing was the change to the character of the teenage boy villain; in the book he was just plain nasty, with an undiagnosed brain tumour making him even nastier.
+In the TV series he was little more than a mixed-up kid with bad parenting who just needed the love of a good

-I forced myself to watch three or four episodes, but just couldn’t get involved what was basically another attempt (like the pathetic FlashForward) to copy the formula of Lost. i.e., a multi-cast mystery/thriller with strong supernatural/SF elements, plus a plot that diverged ever further from the book.
+I forced myself to watch three or four more episodes, but just couldn’t get involved in it.
+Not only did the plot carry on diverging from the book, but it was clearly just another attempt (like the pathetic FlashForward) to copy the formula of Lost. i.e., a multi-cast mystery/thriller with strong supernatural/SF elements.

-The final straw came when I went online to read recaps of episodes that had already been shown in the US and discovered it just got even worse, with magic butterflies and mysterious crystals – plus, apparently, a second series!!
+The final straw came when I went online to read recaps of episodes that had already been shown in the US and discovered it just got worse, descending into outright fantasy with magic butterflies and mysterious crystals – and, moreover, a second series of the same drivel!!

 Nope.
 Enough was enough.